Daniel-KM/Omeka-S-module-SearchHistory/README.md

 Installation
 ------------

-Install the module [Guest].
+See general end user documentation for [installing a module].

+This module requires the modules [Guest] and [Common], that should be installed first.

+* From the zip

+Download the last release [SearchHistory.zip] from the list of releases, and uncompress it in the `modules` directory.

+* From the source and for development

-Uncompress files in the module directory and rename module folder `SearchHistory`.
+If the module was installed from the source, rename the name of the folder of the module to `SearchHistory`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [Installing a module].

 Usage